Troubleshooting

 Too many pages without section splitting

 Very long PDFs - 200+ pages - can be slow even when well-optimised.
-If you only need to share a section, split the PDF first and share only the relevant pages.
+If you only need to share a section, split the PDF first and share only the relevant pages - the guide to splitting a PDF into multiple files covers picking the right split mode for the job.

 The fix